Kursk submarine disaster: Forensic examination

 While waiting for the boat to be brought to shore, a team of military doctors set up a temporary forensic laboratory at the military hospital in Severomorsk.
-After Giant 4 was floated out of the drydock, water was drained from the drydock, exposing the Kursk's hull.
-Salvage teams cut into the compartments to drain water from the interior.
+After Giant 4 was floated out of the drydock, the drydock was drained, exposing Kursk's hull.
+Salvage teams cut into the compartments to drain the interior.
 Ordnance teams removed the missiles from outside the hull.
 On 23 October, two investigators and two navy commanders were the first to enter the hull.
 The next day, 24 October, eight teams of investigators and operational experts began analysing the debris found inside the boat and recovering and identifying remains of the crew.
 Working from a database of personal identification details, including the crew members' features, dental X-rays, birth marks, and tattoos, the doctors examined the bodies as they were brought to the laboratory.

 Salvage team members found a large number of potassium superoxide chemical cartridges, used to absorb CO_{2} and generate oxygen to enable survival, in the ninth compartment.
 Autopsies of the crew recovered from the ninth compartment showed that three men suffered from thermal and chemical burns.
 Researchers concluded Captain-Lieutenant Kolesnikov and two others had attempted to recharge the oxygen-generation system when they accidentally dropped one of the superoxide cartridges into the seawater slowly filling the compartment.
 When the cartridge came in contact with the oily water, it triggered a chemical explosion and flash fire.
 Kolesnikov's abdomen was burned by acid, exposing the internal organs, and the flesh on his head and neck was removed by the explosion.

-The investigation showed that some men temporarily survived this fire by plunging under water, as fire marks on the bulkheads indicated the water was at waist level at the time, but the flash fire consumed all remaining oxygen, so the men still alive after the flash explosion quickly died of anoxia.
-Water continued to seep into the compartment, and by the time rescue divers opened the compartment, they found only a small air pocket containing just 7% oxygen.
+The investigation showed that some men temporarily survived this fire by plunging under water, as fire marks on the bulkheads indicated the water was at waist level at the time, but the flash fire consumed all remaining oxygen, so the men still alive after the flash explosion quickly asphyxiated.
+Water continued to seep into the compartment, and by the time rescue divers opened the compartment, only a small air pocket containing just 7% oxygen remained.

 Bodies recovered from the ninth compartment were relatively easy to identify.
 Those recovered from the third, fourth, and fifth compartments were badly damaged by the explosion.
 Forensic examination of two of the reactor control room casualties found in compartment four showed extensive skeletal injuries, which indicated that they had sustained an explosive force over 50 g.
 These shocks would have immediately incapacitated or killed the operators.
 One sailor's body was found embedded in the ceiling of the second compartment.
 The bodies of three crewmen were completely destroyed by the blast and fire, and nothing of their remains could be identified or recovered.